 What is more, the agreed expansion targets and volumes not only enable a significantly accelerated expansion of renewable energies, they will also reduce dependence on energy imports much more quickly.
 So in view of the current war in Ukraine, the rapid expansion of renewable energies makes sense both economically and geopolitically.

-The Federal Cabinet has now approved amendments to the Offshore Wind Energy Act (WindSeeG).
+The amendments to the Offshore Wind Energy Act have now been passed by the Bundestag.
 The approval of the Bundesrat is not required.

 Under the new regulations, approval by the European Commission under state aid law is required in addition to the parliamentary procedure before the first tender is issued.
 This is planned for the second half of the year.

 Since the offshore expansion targets cannot be achieved without statutory amendments, the draft law is to be declared particularly urgent within the meaning of Article 76 (2) sentence 4 of the Basic Law.
 Among other things, the site development plan has to be updated by no later than the end of the year in order to be able to increase the target, but this is only possible if the increase has been enshrined in law beforehand.